alexcrea/Paint.NetOnWine-Install/README.md

 Project repo: https://github.com/bluesillybeard/Paint.NETOnWine

-Note that this is a very unstable version. expect NOTHING to work. this scripts do not mai
+Note that this is a very unstable version. **expect NOTHING to work**. this scripts do not mai

 It is expected that you have installed required dependencies to build wine (see https://gitlab.winehq.org/wine/wine/-/wikis/Building-Wine#satisfying-build-dependencies)
 You should also have [Winetricks](https://github.com/winetricks/winetricks) installed